netlooker/registryonsteroids/README.md

 * [bartik_preprocess_node()](https://api.drupal.org/api/drupal/themes%21bartik%21template.php/function/bartik_preprocess_node/7.x)

 Once those preprocess are executed, Drupal will try to render the theme hook.
-The theme hook `node__page__full` doesn't exist per se, so Drupal will try to render its parent: `node__page`, but in our case, it doesn't exist either.
+The theme hook `node__page__full` does not exist per se, so Drupal will try to render its first parent theme hook: `node__page`, but in our case, it does not exist either.
-So Drupal will iterate until a valid theme hook is found, in this case: `node`, the base hook.
+So Drupal will continue and iterate until a valid theme hook is found, in this case: `node`, the very base hook.

 It seems that by default, Drupal never executes any variant theme (pre)processors.
-It only ever executes the (pre)processors callbacks from the base hook, in this case, this is `node`.
+It only ever executes the (pre)processors callbacks from the very base hook, in this case, this is `node`.

-This module fixes this behavior and let Drupal use intermediary or derivative preprocess/process callbacks.
+This module updates this default behavior and let Drupal use "_intermediary_" or "_derivative_" preprocess/process callbacks.

-An issue is open since on drupal.org to fix this behavior, see [#2563445](https://www.drupal.org/node/2563445).
+An issue is open on drupal.org to fix this behavior, see [#2563445](https://www.drupal.org/node/2563445).

-This modules provides a configuration form where you can enable or disable the `theme_debug` option available [since Drupal 7.33](https://www.drupal.org/node/223440#theme-debug) and enable the rebuild of the registry at each page load.

 # Steps to reproduce the issue locally: